 National Gallery - Read Before You Visit

-Prague National Gallery is the second oldest art collecting institution in Europe after Louvre!
+Prague National Gallery is the second-oldest art collecting institution in Europe after the Louvre!
 Prague Gallery houses the largest collection of art objects in the Czech Republic, 399,000 items, all exhibited in various buildings.

-• Another great place to visit is the Schwarzenberg Palace located in the Castle District Square.
-It is one of the biggest Renaissance palaces in Prague decorated with sgraffito technique.
+- Another great place to visit is the Schwarzenberg Palace, located in the Castle District Square.
+It is one of the biggest Renaissance palaces in Prague, decorated withthe sgraffito technique.
 Permanent exhibition: Old Masters - Renaissance and Baroque art.

 Our Local Guide Tip

-• On certain days, Prague National Gallery will open its doors without asking you to pay for a ticket.
-If you are lucky to be traveling to Prague on the International Museum Day (May 17th), Founding of Czechoslovakia (October 28th), or Freedom and Democracy day (November 17th), you will be able to look at the works of art for free.
+- On certain days, the Prague National Gallery will open its doors without asking you to pay for a ticket.
+If you are lucky to be traveling to Prague on the International Museum Day (May 17th), the Founding of Czechoslovakia (October 28th), or Freedom and Democracy Day (November 17th), you will be able to look at the works of art for free.
 Do not worry, the list of the days when there is no admission continues :)

-What artworks can you see in Prague National Gallery?
+What artworks can you see in the Prague National Gallery?

 Tickets and opening hours of the Prague National Gallery